Vlad7007/iti0302-2024-backend/README.md

 ### How to Run the Docker Container with both the database and the application

-Make sure to have a properly configured `docker-compose.yaml` file in your project root.
+Make sure to have a properly configured `docker-compose.yaml` file.

 It could look like this: